openclimatedata/global-carbon-budget/doc/fossil-fuel-cement.md

 2014 and 2015 estimates are preliminary and are based on energy statistics published by BP . <https://www.bp.com/content/dam/bp/pdf/energy-economics/statistical-review-2016/bp-statistical-review-of-world-energy-2016-full-report.pdf>

-2014 and 2015 emissions from cement production are from the US Geological Survey.
+2014 and 2015 emissions are based on data on growth rates of cement production from the US Geological Survey.
 <http://minerals.usgs.gov/minerals/pubs/commodity/cement/>

-The source for 2014 and 2015 flaring is listed as BP in the GCP paper.
+The source for 2014 and 2015 flaring is listed as being kept constant in the GCP paper (p.
+613).

+The totals for 2014 and 2015 are a combination of the different sources.

 The uncertainty around the estimate is about ±5 % for a ± 1 sigma confidence level.